thebasicprocess/CarPricePrediction/README.md

 - Programming Language: Python or R (as applicable)
 - Libraries: Pandas, NumPy, Scikit-learn, ggplot2, etc.
 - IDE: RStudio or Jupyter Notebook

 ---

-## License
-This project is for academic purposes only and is not intended for commercial use.

----